PromptECO/clariform/README.md

 $ `docker-compose up -d watch`

-Open a dashboard for the watcher from a web browser:
+Open a dashboard for the watcher from a web browser (if at first you fail, try again):

 http://localhost:9630/dashboard